A Path to Wine: An Interview with Alice Paillard

 La Transmission is a unique initiative that was founded by a group of women who are now in the middle or towards the end of their careers.
 It was established because these women felt the need for such a platform when they were starting out in the Champagne industry.
 It's essentially a support system for women coming into the industry.

-La Transmission is a tribute to the three women who founded it initially – Evelyne Boizel, former CEO of Champagne Boizel, former president and CEO of Krug, President Maggie Henriquez who now heads Baccarat, and Anne Malassagne, co-owner of the family-run Champagne house AR Lenoble.
+La Transmission is a tribute to the three women who founded it initially – Evelyne Boizel, former CEO of Champagne Boizel, former president and CEO of Krug, President Maggie Henriquez who now heads Baccarat, and Anne Malassagne, former co-owner of the family-run Champagne house AR Lenoble.
 They were very much into the notion of transmission.
 The association speaks about Champagne in a very integrated manner.
 It's not just nine women; La Transmission represents different territories, types of producers, and generations of women, giving a very rounded experience of Champagne.
 We organise events and have discussions.
 We have common values but different perspectives, which makes it interesting.
 It's a place where we can speak very openly, with no ego and work together.

 At La Transmission the collaborative spirit is essential.
 When one member is busy, another takes charge without any hassle.
 It’s a system that works effortlessly for us, and it reflects the supportive environment we’ve cultivated.